DeepQuestAI/DeepStack-CameraUI/README.md

   - Insert your camera address (0 for Webcam, -1 on Ubuntu or IP camera address)
   - Press on **Start** button

-Now a real-time detection deom your camera feed would be displayed in the main app interface.
+Now you will see real-time detection and video feed from your camera displayed in the main app interface.

 # DeepStack-CameraUI Interface
-The interface of this web application is composed of two sections the **side-bar** which is the place where all configurations are set up and the **main interface** where the live detections are displayed.
+The interface of this web application is composed of two sections;  the **side-bar** which is the place where all configurations are set up and the **main interface** where the live detections are displayed.

 ## Deepstack-CameraUI Settings
 The side-bar compresses different elements detailed below:

 * **Choose the APIs**

-This widject allows you to select which API techniques delivered by this application to run among the following **object detection**, **face recognition**, **face registration**, **face deregistration**, **face detection** and **custom detection**.
+This widgect allows you to select which API techniques delivered by this application to run among the following **object detection**, **face recognition**, **face registration**, **face deregistration**, **face detection** and **custom detection**.

 * **DeepStack URL**

 To connect to Deepstack server you must provide the right URL to Deepstack like `http://localhost:80` or any other `url:port` on which DeepStack is running, locally or on the cloud.
-For more information check the documentation https://docs.deepstack.cc/
+For more information check [Deepstack documentation](https://docs.deepstack.cc/)

 * **Camera Address**